bhall2001/flyball-master-manual/tournament_schedule.md

 Must be a number.
 For divisions with no breakout time use "0".

 ###Race Format
 Must be text.
-The preferred format is "3 of 3" or "3 of 5".
+The data must be of the form "<integer> of <integer>".
+Examples are "3 of 5" or "4 of 4".

 ###Division
 Must be a single letter {O, R, M, V} representing the class followed by an number.